“I am proud of myself and my work.” Judi Parvizinejad, experimental physicist at Leibniz University Hannover

 I had to earn a second master' degree in Belgium in material science engineering.
 The program was challenging as someone with a background in physics but no prior experience in material engineering, however I won a scholarship for that which was essential for me.
 During my master study, I got to know about the fascinating field of quantum computing.
 Despite my passion, I had to compete with students much younger than me, who had just graduated with a master's degree in physics and had already specialized in quantum computing or quantum information.
 This was tough but I didn't give up.

+Later I moved to TU Delft to specialize in superconducting circuits.
+During this time, I gained valuable skills in the design, simulation and fabrication of quantum devices.
+It was an amazing experience, and I wanted nothing else but to continue making efforts to build a quantum computer.
 That difficult situation eventually led me to a position in Hannover, working on implementing quantum error correction algorithms on trapped-ion quantum devices with the application for quantum computing and quantum metrology.
 Though it was a new field for me, I was able to contribute meaningfully and grow within the role.

 What advice would you give to people who want to pursue a career in physics?